kanaka/mal/process/guide.md

     a similar prefixed translation anyways).
   * vector: a vector can be implemented with same underlying type as a list as long as there is some mechanism to keep track of the difference.
+    Vector literals are similar to lists, but use bracket as delimiters instead of parenthesis.
+    For example, `[]` constructs an empty vector and `[1 "a"]` a vector with two elements.
     You can use the same reader function for both lists and vectors by adding parameters for the starting and ending tokens.
   * hash-map: a hash-map is an associative data structure that maps